bootdotdev/blog/content/wiki/the-game.md

 XP boosts are purchased with gems, and they give you a temporary multiplier for any XP that you earn.
 For example, you may get +25% XP for all assignments completed within the hour that a boost is active.

 You can buy boosts by clicking on the gem icon in the sidebar, as long as you have enough gems.
+A maximum of 4 boosts can be active at once.

 ## Quests